-The data memory system consists of on-core-complex data and the ports in the S76-MC Core Complex memory map, shown in Section 4.2.
-The on-core-complex data memory consists of a 32 KiB L1 data cache and 512 KiB L2 cache.
-A design cannot have both data cache and DTIM.
+The data memory system consists of on-core-complex data and the ports in the U54 Core Complex memory map, shown in Section 4.2.
+The on-core-complex data memory consists of a 32 KiB L1 data cache and 256 KiB L2 cache.
+A design cannot have both data cache and DTIM, and the data cache is not reconfigurable like the instruction cache.

-Data accesses are classified as cacheable, for those targeting the Memory Port; or noncacheable, for those targeting any other port in the Core Complex.
+Data accesses are classified as cacheable, for those targeting the Memory Port; or non-cacheable, for those targeting any other port in the Core Complex.
 Non-cacheable data accesses are collectively called memory-mapped I/O accesses, or MMIOs.

-The S7 pipeline allows for multiple outstanding memory accesses, but only allows one outstanding cache line fill.
-The memory system includes the Fast I/O feature, described in Section 3.5, which improves the throughput of MMIOs.
-The number of outstanding MMIOs are implementation dependent.
+The U5 pipeline allows for multiple outstanding memory accesses, but only allows one outstanding cache line fill.
+No store buffers are utilized in the Core Complex The number of outstanding MMIOs are implementation dependent.
 Misaligned accesses are not allowed to any memory region and result in a trap to allow for software emulation.